-Again and again, despite my sensitivity in reading Israeli headlines and what comes inside them, they still remain more credible than the Palestinian media.
+Again and again, despite my sensitivity in reading Israeli headlines and what comes inside them, they remain more credible than the Palestinian media.

 In the Israeli media, you can also see the soft side of the Netanyahu’s, with an article about their dog that bit a Knesset member and the story of the saving of that dog by the Netanyahu son.